Golfer’s Elbow and Tennis Elbow

 How common is it?

-Golfer’s elbow is thought to be about a fifth less common as tennis elbow, though it is the most common cause of medial (inside) elbow pain.
-The symptoms can last for six to 12 weeks, though the discomfort can continue for anything from three weeks to several years.
+Golfer’s elbow is thought to be about a fifth less common as tennis elbow, though it is the most common cause of medial (inside) elbow pain (i).
+Anyone can develop it, but it’s mostly seen in people aged between 40 and 60 years old (iii).
+The pain of golfer’s elbow can linger for months to years, or it may return or become persistent (iv).
 Often, other musculoskeletal conditions such as back pain can worsen the effects of elbow joint problems.

 How the elbow joint works

 The elbow joint is where the humerus (the bone in the upper arm) meets the two forearm bones (the radius and the ulna).
 The end of the humerus at this point has two bony prominences, called the lateral epicondyle – the outer bumpy part – and the medial epicondyle, the bony bit on the inside.

 The lateral epicondyle is attached to muscles used to straighten the wrist and the fingers, called extensor muscles.
 These are connected to the brain and nervous system primarily through the radial nerve, which runs along the outside of the elbow.

 The medial epicondyle is attached to muscles that you use to flex your wrist and fingers, called the flexor muscles.
 These muscles allow you to hold objects, and are connected to your brain and nervous system primarily via the median nerve, which runs in front of the elbow.

 Altogether there are many muscles and tendons that make up the elbow joint and forearm.
 However, golfer’s elbow is thought to be caused by repetitive stress of the flexor muscles, causing pain in the tendons that attach the muscles to the medial epicondyle.